 Pre-Flight Checklist

-- Obtain a health certificate within 10 days of travel.
+- Health Certificate: Most airlines want this dated within 10 days of travel.